lanl/LaGriT/docs/pages/docs/commands/UPSCALE.md

 The **upscale** command is used to interpolate attribute values from nodes of a fine source mesh to node attributes of a coarse sink mesh.
+This is most often used to assign geostatistical property values from an application to the computational mesh for modeling.

- The subroutine finds nodes of the fine source mesh within the Voronoi cell of every node in the coarser sink mesh.
-Nodes on cell boundaries are assigned to two or more sink nodes.
+This command finds dense source nodes that are within the Voronoi cell of every node in the coarser sink mesh.
+The voronoi volume around each sink node is the bucket that captures all node values to compute.
+Nodes on the voronoi boundaries are assigned to two or more sink nodes.
 Then the attributes of all the source nodes within a source node's cell are upscaled into a single value based on the chosen method.
-Mesh elements and connectivity are ignored and only node values are used to upscale values on to the sink mesh nodes.

  A kdtree node search is used to find the source mesh nodes located in each of the Voronoi sink point volumes.
 It is possible for source